This tiling a shower guide tells you what you need to know to create a smart, long-lasting and watertight finish

 You will need to waterproof the walls and floors before you start.
 If using a liquid sealant, then apply as instructed and leave to dry as per manufacturer's instructions.
 If using a waterproof membrane to seal the floor and walls, install as instructed.
 Make sure you have all the components you need such as internal corner joints and internal wall floor joints.

-Before you tile the floor we are assuming that it has a drain installed, has been waterproofed and has the right fall — the slight slope from the wall to the drain so that the water drains properly.
+Before you tile the floor, we assume it has a drain installed, has been waterproofed, and has the right fall, the slight slope from the wall to the drain so water drains properly.

-If you have a circular drain you will need an appropriate sized diamond tile hole saw to cut the hole.
+If you have a circular drain, you will need an appropriately sized diamond tile hole saw to cut the hole.
 Make sure it's slightly bigger than the drain.
-Now lay enough adhesive for around 4-6 tiles — again start in the middle — and lay working outwards, first towards the back edge of the shower floor.
+Now lay enough adhesive for around 4-6 tiles, again start in the middle, and lay working outwards, first towards the back edge of the shower floor.
 Use 3-5mm spacers for the floor.
 Repeat until you reach the edges, remembering to measure and cut tile to fit.

 Leave the tile adhesive to set for 24 hours and finish off by grouting the floor tiles and leaving to dry.
 Then add grout to the wall tiles.
 When finished, use a grout sealer to help improve water resistance.